Chris Alexander (politician): Candidacy for office

-MP in 41st Canadian Parliament
+41st Canadian Parliament

 Shortly after taking office in May 2011, Alexander was appointed Parliamentary Secretary to the Minister of Defence Peter MacKay.
 Alexander remained active on Afghanistan related issues, frequently speaking and writing on this subject.
-In late 2012 Alexander frequently defended the government's position on the F-35 contract.
+In late 2012, Alexander frequently defended the government's position on the F-35 contract.
 The procurement was a major political hot potato and the press referred to the dossier as the "worst job in Ottawa".
 His initial appearances on the topic did not go well; in a CBC interview he claimed the press was confused about the issue and that the government had not actually agreed to purchase the aircraft, while the video roll in the background showed Minister MacKay saying exactly that.
 A follow-up appearance on CTV News's Question Period show was judged by Canadian journalist Aaron Wherry to have been "a bit better", noting that Alexander had conceded the Auditor General's report on the program had to be taken seriously, and had conveyed that the government was doing just that.